gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

         \[ As to C509 certificates, there is a pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

-   * The 'sign_enc_alg' parameter MUST be present.
-If the OSCORE group is a pairwise-only group, this parameter MUST be set to the CBOR simple value Null.
-Otherwise, this parameter specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode.
+   * The 'sign_enc_alg' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
+Otherwise, it MUST be present and specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode.
+This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'sign_alg' parameter MUST be present.
-If the OSCORE group is a pairwise-only group, this parameter MUST be set to the CBOR simple value Null.
-Otherwise, this parameter specifies the Signature Algorithm used to countersign messages in the OSCORE group.
+   * The 'sign_alg' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
+Otherwise, it MUST be present and specifies the Signature Algorithm used to countersign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'sign_params' parameter MUST be present if 'sign_alg' is not set to the CBOR simple value Null and MUST NOT be present otherwise.
-If present, it specifies the parameters of the Signature Algorithm.
+   * The 'sign_params' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
+Otherwise, it MUST be present and specifies the parameters of the Signature Algorithm.
 This parameter is a CBOR array, which includes the following two elements:

       - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

       - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

-   * The 'alg' parameter MUST be present.
-If the OSCORE group is a signature-only group, this parameter MUST be set to the CBOR simple value Null.
-Otherwise, this parameter specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode.
+   * The 'alg' parameter MUST NOT be present if the OSCORE group is a signature-only group.
+Otherwise, it MUST be present and specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode.
+This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'ecdh_alg' parameter MUST be present.
-If the OSCORE group is a signature-only group, this parameter MUST be set to the CBOR simple value Null.
-Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group.
+   * The 'ecdh_alg' parameter MUST NOT be present if the OSCORE group is a signature-only group.
+Otherwise, it MUST be present and specifies the Pairwise Key Agreement Algorithm used in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'ecdh_params' parameter parameter MUST be present if 'ecdh_alg' is not set to the CBOR simple value Null and MUST NOT be present otherwise.
-If present, it specifies the parameters of the Pairwise Key Agreement Algorithm.
+   * The 'ecdh_params' parameter MUST NOT be present if the OSCORE group is a signature-only group.
+Otherwise, it MUST be present and specifies the parameters of the Pairwise Key Agreement Algorithm.
 This parameter is a CBOR array, which includes the following two elements:

       - 'ecdh_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.